Risk management for small business

 For details, please explore our interactive, clickable brochure”:

 Additional details about JJC’s program are available on our website at http://www.trainingupdate.org/workforce-equity/

 The Library’s Job Club welcomes job seekers and career changers.
 Topic: Getting Hired After Age 50 with presenter Scott Kane, Gray Hair Management.
 The older you get, the more difficult it is to find meaningful employment.
 Learn how to use your experience to find your next opportunity faster and how to improve your resume and online presence.
 Network, share and learn from guest speakers in a friendly and helpful atmosphere.
 Bring your lunch.
 Registration required.

-In partnership with the Plainfield Public Library, Brainfuse JobNOW features expert resume assistance, live interview preparation and career coaching.
+JobNow features expert resume assistance, live interview preparation and career coaching.
 Coaches are available Sunday — Saturday, 2:00 PM to 11:00 PM CST except holidays.
 If you need help with your resume, preparing for a job interview or other career issues, check JobNow at the Library’s website.